nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 ^^^^^^^^^^^^^^^^^^^

-NEST currently provides four types of masks usable for 2-dimensional free and grid-based layers.
+NEST currently provides four types of masks usable for 2-dimensional free and grid-based NodeCollections.
 They are illustrated in  :numref:`fig_conn2_a`.
 The masks are

 Rectangular